-Schlezer was in Utrecht in 1641 and 1644, perhaps serving as a diplomat.
-His compatriot and a co-student from his Leiden years, Martinus Tancken, who assisted him in drawing up his wedding contract in Utrecht in 1641, stated that he was an envoy of the Danish crown in The Hague.
-Schlezer was, in any event, a diplomatic agent between 1644 and 1658, and took part in many important missions as "secretaris van de Geheime Kamer" (secretary of the Privy Council) in the service of Elector Frederick William I (1620-88) of Brandenburg.
-Schlezer seems to have played a key role in 1646 in the wedding negotiations between the Great Elector and Louise Henriette of Nassau (1627-67), daughter of Stadholder Frederik Hendrik and Amalia van Solms.
+(secretary of the Privy Council) in the service of Elector Frederick William I (1620-88) of Brandenburg.
+Schlezer seems to have played a key role in 1646 in the wedding negotiations between the Great Elector and Louise Henriette of Nassau (1627-67), daughter of Stadholder Frederik Hendrik (1584-1647) and Amalia van Solms (1602-75).
 Margareta Lucretia Schlezer was born in Kleve, which probably indicates that she was born soon after the electoral wedding, since Frederick William and his bride spent the first years of their marriage in that city.
-Schlezer later served as ambassador on behalf of Brandenburg in Hamburg in 1651, and again in London in 1655.
+[30] Schlezer later served as ambassador on behalf of Brandenburg in Hamburg in 1651, and again in London in 1655.
+[31]

-Some art historians believe that Sylvius and Van Mieris enjoyed a relationship similar to that between Pieter Spiering Dou.
-[32] Houbraken, however, writes that Van Mieris "regularly requested that any work that he [Van Mieris] created might be for him, or that he might be granted the privilege of paying a price commensurate with what another [collector] had already offered."
-[33] Words such as "dikwerf" (regularly), "verzogt" (requested), and "mogt wezen" (might be) are not indicative of an existing situation, but rather a desired one.
+Some art historians believe that Sylvius and Van Mieris enjoyed a relationship similar to that between Pieter Spiering and Dou.
+[32] Houbraken, however, writes that Van Mieris "regularly requested that any work that he [Van Mieris] created might be for him, or that he might be granted the privilege of paying a price commensurate with what another [collector] had already offered."[33]
+Words such as "dikwerf" (regularly), "verzogt" (requested), and "mogt wezen" (might be) are not indicative of an existing situation, but rather a desired one.
 [34] It is also highly questionable whether Sylvius could afford the kind of financial agreement that existed between Dou and Spiering.
 There is no doubt that he was wealthy, but whether he was rich enough to pay 500 guilders a year for the right of first refusal is unlikely.
 [35] That Sylvius greatly admired Van Mieris's work, however, is evident: at his death he owned no fewer than seven pictures by the artist.
 Still, that is four fewer than by Dou.

 Patronage involved more than buying works of art; there were other ways of promoting one's protégé.
-For instance, Sylvius ensured that Van Mieris

-Fig 12.
-Frans van Mieris the Elder, Double Portrait of Franciscus de le Boë Sylvius and His Wife, known as "The Music Lesson," 1672, panel with arched top, 41 x 31 cm, Staatliche Kunstsammlungen, Gemäldegalerie Alte Meister, Dresden, 1743 gained entry into his scholarly network.
-This is suggested by the portraits Van Mieris made of two professors, Florentius Schuyl (1619-69) (fig 10) and Francois Gomarus (ca. 1615-69), the latter of which is known only from his estate inventory.
-[36] In 1722, a double portrait of Sylvius and wife (fig 12) was in the possession of Maria Justina Kraij, the only traceable Haarlem owner of a work by Van Mieris.
-[37] Since she possessed several more pictures by Van Mieris, as well as paintings by other Leiden artists, it is plausible that she, or her parents, inherited them from a relative in Leiden.
-[38] A suitable candidate is Susanna Claessens, Maria's greataunt and the wife of Paulus Barbette, a famous physician who died in Amsterdam in 1665.
-Barbette admired Sylvius greatly and knew him well.
-[40] No inventory of his estate was made after his death, but one that was drawn up when his widow passed away seven years later mentions "de print van Silvius" (the print of Sylvius), which probably refers to a portrait print by Cornelis van Dalen of 1659 (fig 11).[41]
-Although there is no direct indication that Barbette was the original owner of Van Mieris's double portrait of Silvius and his wife, given the family relationship he seems ideally suited for ordering an expensive portrait of someone he knew well, but who was not a relative.
+For instance, Sylvius ensured that Van Mieris gained entry into his scholarly network.
+This is suggested by the portraits Van Mieris made of two professors, Florentius Schuyl (1619-69) (fig 11) and Francois Gomarus (ca. 1615-69), the latter of which is known only from his estate inventory.
+[36] In 1722, a double portrait of Sylvius and wife (fig 12) was in the possession of Maria Justina Kraij, the only traceable Haarlem owner of a work by Van Mieris.^[37] Since she possessed several more pictures by Van Mieris, as well as paintings by other Leiden artists, it is plausible that she, or her parents, inherited them from a relative in Leiden.
+[38] A suitable candidate is Susanna Claessens, Maria's great-aunt and the wife of Paulus Barbette (1620-65), a famous physician who died in Amsterdam in 1665.
+[39] Barbette admired Sylvius greatly and knew him well.
+[40] No inventory of his estate was made after his death, but one that was drawn up when his widow passed away seven years later mentions "de print van Silvius" (the print of Sylvius), which probably refers to a portrait print by Cornelis van Dalen of 1659 (fig 10